What Does a Book of Excellence Encompass?

 Your Role in Growing Readers

-- Selecting books carefully – some books are better than others.
+- Selecting books carefully.
 While one book focuses on illustrations, another may lack in such aesthetic pleasure, and instead be great to read alone.

 - Taking your child to libraries and bookstores.
 You can help your child get a library card by age 4 and he or she will love the independence it brings them.